L0xxY-Lotuxx/L0xxY-Lotuxx/README.md

 <div>
    You are going to see a lot of contents updating in my github as time goes.

    I want this GitHub to be a place were I publish and share everything about the courses, certifications challenges, CTFs I am working on or already finish.
-If you want to have more information about my cyber journey, you can go take a look at my Blog.
+If you want to have more informations and tips about or simply want to learn more about my cyber journey, you can go take a look at my Blog.

    Well actually, truth to be said, I haven't created it yet so the link won't work for now.
 But I'm working on it and make it available as quicly as possible.
 I promise you.
  </div>